 Megan ‘Meg Jo’ Jordan is an artist-activist-scholar in Nashville, TN.
 She began painting just after the 2016 presidential election.
-Prior to pursuing art, Jordan worked as an organizer in her home state of Alabama, acknowledging the history, strengths and potentials of Southern grass roots activism.
-In her art, Jordan acknowledges and centers the history, strengths, and potentials of Southern grassroots activism.
-Jordan’s work calls for her audience to re-conceive notions of power and justice—highlighting that power lies within us to produce the change we seek.
+Prior to pursuing art, Megan worked as an organizer in her home state of Alabama, acknowledging the history, strengths and potentials of Southern grassroots activism.
+In her art, Megan acknowledges and centers the history, strengths, and potentials of Southern grassroots activism.
+Megan’s work calls for her audience to re-conceive notions of power and justice—highlighting that power lies within us to produce the change we seek.

-Jordan is a PhD candidate of Sociology at Vanderbilt University, where she is a Public Scholar at the Curb Center for Art, Enterprise & Public Policy and a Community Scholar of the Meharry Medical College and Vanderbilt University Medical Center’s Community Engaged Research Core.
+Megan is a PhD candidate of Sociology at Vanderbilt University, where she is a Public Scholar at the Curb Center for Art, Enterprise & Public Policy and a Community Scholar of the Meharry Medical College and Vanderbilt University Medical Center’s Community Engaged Research Core.
 Megan is also a 2021 Tanne Foundation Award Winning Artist.